 Lilly has been a global leader in diabetes care since 1923, when Lilly introduced the world’s first commercial insulin.
 Today Lilly is building upon this heritage by working to meet the diverse needs of people with diabetes and those who care for them.
 Through research, collaboration and quality manufacturing Lilly strives to make life better for people affected by diabetes and related conditions.
 Lilly works to deliver breakthrough outcomes through innovative solutions—from medicines and technologies to support programs and more.

 Programme and Research Focus

-The EFSD/Lilly EXPAND Programme aims to assess with dedicated research projects, potential strategies that could be implemented in Europe and rolled out in low-and middle income countries to favour the improvement of quality of care for all people living with diabetes.
-We will consider research applications in collaboration with DAC countries - the list can be viewed here:
+The EFSD/Lilly EXPAND Programme aims to assess with dedicated research projects, potential strategies that could be implemented in low-and middle-income countries (LMIC) in collaboration with a European centre to favour the improvement of quality of care for all people living with diabetes.
+We will consider research applications in collaboration with DAC (Development Assistance Committee) countries - the list can be viewed here.

 To achieve the goals and objectives of this programme, EFSD and Lilly invite applications by issuing this “Request for Applications” (RFA).
 The EFSD/Lilly Programme will accept applications within any area of clinical diabetes research with emphasis on:

 The overall goals are to achieve:

 Mechanism of Support and Review